MarkoBosnjakBosa/Curriculum_Vitae/README.md

 Login system by using JsonWebToken
 Authentication through Bearer tokens (middleware)
 Two-factor authentication by using Speakeasy and QRCode
-Password encryption by using Bcryptjs
+Password encryption by using Bcrypt.js
 Export of PDF files
 Multilingual pages (English and German)
 Routing by using React Router